Samsou1/TerraGreen_Back/README.md

-# NAME OF THE APP
+# TerraGreen

 ## About

-This app is an API.
+This app is the API Interface of the app TerraGreen.

 ## How to run the server